-The University of Arkansas - Fort Smith is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
+The University of Arkansas - Fort Smith is accredited by the Higher Learning Commission.

 The University is approved by the United States Department of Education, the United States Department of Health and Human Services, and the Arkansas State Approving Agency for veterans' training.